Skip to content

 Hiking the Glen Boulder Trail

-The hike up to Glen Boulder is unique.
-Besides the beautiful view of Pinkham Notch below, the Glen Boulder itself offers this target destination unlike any other landmark in the 4000-footers.
-A glacial erratic, it beckons you to meet it up the trail, and when you arrive you are rewarded with an incredible panorama of the notch.
-My arrival at the boulder had me feeling so good, I decided to go on a sidequest for the Boot Spur, which is a subpeak of Mount Washington.
-It was a fool’s errand, spurred on by nothing other than greed, and I would pay a price for my avarice.
+My arrival at the boulder had me feeling so good, I decided to go on a side quest for the Boot Spur, which is a subpeak of Mount Washington.
+It was a fool’s errand, spurred on by nothing but greed, and I would pay a price for my avarice.

 Glen Boulder Trail